-Kate plans on ditching the resort for an airport shuttle, but finds herself at the North Pole with Bob’s son Jack (Jahzir Bruno) in tow when she is tricked into a golf cart ride to the airport commandeered by Belsnickel, an evil elf-turned-human, who throws them into a portal that sends them to the North Pole.
-Belsnickel needs help getting access into Santa's Village so that he can enact his evil plot of destroying the Christmas star that powers the land and makes Christmas possible, and to use biochemical warfare to turn all the elves naughty.
-The script by Columbus and Matt Lieberman is so convoluted that we only get to that main evil scheme about 50 minutes in, as they opt to dump a whole bunch of mediocre backstory about the origins of Santa and the elves who populate his worker metropolis, Santa's Village.
-Once the adventure finally does take off, the writers complicate the story with a quest to save Christmas light and a mission to save a dying reindeer's life, underwhelming subplots that are too touch-and-go to feel pressing.
+Kate plans on ditching the resort for an airport shuttle but finds herself at the North Pole with Bob’s son Jack (Jahzir Bruno) in tow when she is tricked into a golf cart ride to the airport commandeered by Belsnickel, an evil elf-turned-human, who throws them into a portal that sends them to the North Pole.
+Belsnickel needs help getting access into Santa's Village so that he can enact his evil plot of destroying the Christmas star that powers the land and makes Christmas possible and to use biochemical warfare to turn all the elves naughty.
+The script by Columbus and Matt Lieberman is so convoluted that we only get to that main evil scheme about 50 minutes in, as they dump a whole bunch of mediocre backstories about the origins of Santa and the elves who populate his worker metropolis, Santa's Village.
+Once the adventure takes off, the writers complicate the story with a quest to save Christmas light and a mission to save a dying reindeer's life, underwhelming subplots that are too touch-and-go to feel pressing.

-"The Christmas Chronicles 2" has some intriguingly bonkers plot developments, like a sudden time travel detour or a game of chicken between two sleighs in the sky, but its main contribution of mixing in battles with the Christmas spirit is where the script runs charmless.
-Take Jack’s subplot of fighting naughty elves, which is presented like a parody of war, slow motion explosions and all.
+"The Christmas Chronicles 2" has some intriguingly bonkers plot developments, like a sudden time travel detour or a game of chicken between two sleighs in the sky.
+Still, its main contribution of mixing in battles with the Christmas spirit is where the script runs charmless.
+Take Jack’s subplot of fighting naughty elves, presented like a parody of war, with slow-motion explosions.
 For good measure, he is armed by Mrs. Claus with a gingerbread cookie grenade and a Nerf gun that would have been handy in “American Sniper.”
-Toys for Tots donation drives have the better idea—they don't accept weapons, because gun violence isn't playtime.
+Toys for Tots donation drives have the better idea—they don't accept weapons because gun violence isn't playtime.
 In a story like this, it's just lazy.

-It's hard not to keep thinking about the first film when watching "The Christmas Chronicles 2," especially as this one tells us origin details that don't enhance our belief in Christmas' importance, so much as make this cluttered sequel seem more grandiose than it actually is.
+It's hard not to keep thinking about the first film when watching "The Christmas Chronicles 2," especially as this one tells us origin details that don't enhance our belief in Christmas' importance so much as make this cluttered sequel seem more grandiose than it is.
 The Christmas spirit, and the story behind it, is given a far more literal treatment here, and it weighs the now-franchise down.
-Sure, it’s kind of cute to see Santa's wholesale "Lord of the Rings"-like origins, but "The Christmas Chronicles 2" risks giving away the magic due to its own lack of imagination.
+Sure, it’s cute to see Santa's wholesale "Lord of the Rings"-like origins, but "The Christmas Chronicles 2" risks giving away the magic due to its lack of imagination.

 Now available on Netflix.